m1geo/octolux/README.md

 * where to find your Lux inverter, host and port.
 * the serial numbers of your inverter and datalogger (the plug-in WiFi unit), which are normally printed on the sides.
 * which Octopus tariff you're on, AGILE-18-02-21 is my current one for Octopus Agile.
-* an API key to get tariff data from Octopus with.
-This can be generated in your Octopus Account page.
 * optionally on the Pi, a list of GPIOs you'll be controlling.

 Copy `rules.rb` from the example as a starting point: